FanmeiWang/ExitBot/README.md

 - **Interaction Example - Job Satisfaction**: [Interaction Example 2](Screenshot_2.png)

 These images illustrate how ExitBot is structured and how it interacts with users during the exit survey process.

+## Python (Local GUI) Version [Minimal Example]
+I also have an **alternative implementation** using pure Python + Tkinter, which runs entirely offline and allows for additional features like **sensitivity analysis**.

+For illustration, see my [python_survey_example.py](python_survey_example.py) snippet.
+(_Note: This snippet is only a partial demo; the full implementation remains proprietary._)

+**Key Points**:
+- No cloud dependency, purely Python-based.
+- Potential for advanced analytics or custom NLP modules.
+- Maintains the same exit survey logic but with a local GUI approach.